WHICH HIKING FREQUENCY AND INTENSITY?

 SUSTAINABLE DEVELOPMENT INFORMATION

-For the fabric on the cuff lining and on the inner sole coating of these boots, we dye the thread during manufacturing to reduce the environmental impact.
+For the inner sole fabric coating of these shoes, we dye the thread during manufacturing to reduce the environmental impact.
 Textile dyeing requires a lot of water but also produces waste water from the dye baths.
 To reduce this environmental impact, we use a mass pigmentation process that involves adding the colour pigments when the yarn itself is produced.

 SOLE WITH GRIP